mkarajohn/YGO-Rules-Reference-for-GOAT-Players-Who-Can-t-Read-Good-and-Who-Wanna-Learn-to-Do-Other-Stuff-Good/contents/Effect Types.md

 > **Creates a Chain Link**

 These are [Spell Speed 2](./Spell%20Speeds.md) effects that are very similar to ignition effects with the exception that they can be activated whenever a Spell Speed 2 effect can be activated.
-(AFAIK, in GOAT format only Kuriboh has a Quick Effect)

 ## Spell/Trap Effect Types